Brandywine Creek (Christina River tributary): Brandywine Village and early industrialization

 By 1815, several toll roads connected the village with Pennsylvania's grain-growing regions, including the Lancaster, Kennett and Concord Pikes.
 These roads later became Delaware Route 41, Delaware Route 52, and parts of US 202 combined with Delaware Route 202.

 The millers cooperated in maintaining quality and branding the flour.
 "Brandywine Superfine" flour was shipped all along the Atlantic coast and to the West Indies before the American Revolution.

 A mill race once used to provide water power is still in working condition in Brandywine Park, designed in the 1890s by Frederick Law Olmsted, near downtown Wilmington.

 To the north, Downingtown on the east branch was originally known as Milltown.
 Its first building, the Downingtown Log House, was built about 1700 where the road between Philadelphia and Lancaster, later known as the Lancaster Pike, crossed the east branch.
 Thomas Moore built a grist mill in 1716 and Roger Hunt built another in 1739, which operated through at least 1908.
 Both the Downingtown Log House and the Roger Hunt Mill still stand today.

 Milltown was the halfway point on the journey between Philadelphia and Lancaster, so several inns served travelers, including the Ship Inn (c.
 1730), the King-in-Armes or Washington Inn (1761), the Half-Way House (1790), and the Swan Hotel (1800).

 In the 1880s, Downingtown became known for its paper mills.

 Coatesville on the west branch became famous for producing iron goods as early as 1810, and later, rolling steel plate.

 Lukens Steel Company has dominated the economy of the town since 1810; today, Cleveland Cliffs continues to make steel there.

 Historic preservation

 These places near the Brandywine are on the National Register of Historic Places.

 Ecology

-The first of eight dams on Brandywine Creek was removed in 2019, enabling American shad (Alosa sapidissima) to migrate further up the river.
-The dams block passage to shad spawning runs which cannot access the Pennsylvania reaches of the river.
-The plan to remove all 8 dams is known as "Brandywine Shad 2020" and has been led by Professor Jerry Kauffman of the University of Delaware Water Resources Center.
+Several dams block passage to American shad (Alosa sapidissima) spawning runs which cannot access the Pennsylvania reaches of the river.
+The first of eight dams on Brandywine Creek was removed in 2019, enabling shad to migrate further up the river.
+The plan to remove all eight dams is known as "Brandywine Shad 2020" and has been led by Professor Jerry Kauffman of the University of Delaware Water Resources Center.